degeri/decred_independent_contractor_roadmap/README.md

 Was really good in 2018, In 2019 I hope help more.

+### oregonisaac:

+In 2019 I plan to continue my contribution as moderator in the Telegram communities for Decred.
+Par for the course in the Decred community, our Telegram group largely breaks the mold for cryptocurrency Telegram communities in a few ways:
+- We have little to no price, moon, lambo discussion.
+- Our group is new user friendly.
+- We have NEVER added a member to our group.
+- Our moderation system is decentralized with 12 members who can review the actions of other moderators to ensure integrity.
+- We kick bots and bad actors to support a safer environment (most groups keep them to inflate numbers).

+Starting late 2018 I began a research project into the cryptocurrency ATMs on the market today to determine the best fit for Decred.
+I hope to complete the project in 2019.
+The remain steps are:
+- Publish the results of the effort for the community.
+- Determine the best resources to support an integration effort.
+- Discuss the project in the Proposals group in Matrix to confirm at least some community support.
+- Launch a proposal on Politeia for community support/funding of the project.
+- Manage the relationship with the selected ATM provider and publish updates on the work while in progress.
+- Assist in coordination of a jointly marketed ATM launch.

+I was invited to give my first Decred talk at a Seattle conference last fall and I am available for additional talks/invites in 2019 and will be seeking out those opportunities.
+I enjoyed meeting team members of other projects, investors, and enthusiastic community.
+Decred is also a very easy project to talk about because of the very high level of integrity.
+There are no subjects to avoid or areas to gloss over.

+Finally I am looking forward to contributing to the expansion of the DCC (Decred Contractor Clearance) project which is currently in development.
+As a moderator I’m excited to do what I can to support a structured and scalable environment that supports existing and new moderators and contributors in this novel decentralized space.

 ### richardred:

 More of the same, and maybe some new things.